Whatsapp Icon

 Your doctor will either fully sedate you or give you drugs to help you relax, depending on the type of enteroscopy being performed.
 These drugs will be given to you through a vein in your arm.

 Your doctor will film a video or take images of the process.
 These can be reviewed in further depth when the procedure is completed.
 Your doctor may also obtain tissue samples or remove tumors that are already present.
-There will be no discomfort associated with the removal of any tissue or tumor.
+There will be no discomfort associated with the removal of any tissue or tumour.

-Upper enteroscopy:-
+Upper enteroscopy

-After numbing the throat, your doctor will insert an endoscope into your mouth and gradually ease it through your esophagus and down into your stomach and upper digestive tract.
+After numbing the throat, your doctor will insert an endoscope into your mouth and gradually ease it through your oesophagus and down into your stomach and upper digestive tract.
 You may have a feeling of pressure or fullness during this part of the procedure.

 Throughout your upper enteroscopy, you'll have to remain alert.
 Your doctor may need you to swallow or move to help get the tube in place.
 If any growths or other abnormalities are found during this, your doctor may remove a sample of tissue for further examination.

-Lower enteroscopy:-
+Lower enteroscopy

 Once you're sedated, your doctor will insert an endoscope with a balloon on the end into your rectum.
 Once the endoscope reaches the area that your doctor wants to see or treat, the balloon is inflated.
 This allows your doctor to get a better view.
 If any polyps or abnormal growths are found, your doctor may remove a tissue sample for analysis.